cvaquedano/netcoreboilerplate/README.md

 Features included on this project:

 jwt implementation.

-Custom autoriztion middleware
+Custom autoriztion middleware.

-Automapper
+Automapper.

-Controllers with authorize property. password encription Dependency inyection
+Controllers with authorize property. password encription.

+Dependency inyection.

-HealthCheck for ExternalEndpoint
+HealthCheck for ExternalEndpoint.

-HTTP call retries usign polly
+HTTP call retries usign polly.

-Connection Resiliency
+Connection Resiliency.

-Docker support
+Docker support.

 Handling Concurrency using Etag and expecting a If-Match header.

-Use UserSecretsId for safty locally storage of api key and sensitive information Reposory patther using unit of work
+Use UserSecretsId for safty locally storage of api key and sensitive information.

+Reposory patther using unit of work.

-Async and await methods
+Async and await methods.

-ProducesResponseType on controllers to improve selfdocumentation Unit Test
+ProducesResponseType on controllers to improve selfdocumentation.

+Unit Test.

-Integration Test
+Integration Test.

 EF usign sql server.